Inequality and Network Formation Games: Omitted Proofs

 The lemma follows from the fact that Equation~\eqref{eq:lem:diam2:sc} depends only on the diameter-$2$ assumption, the number of nodes, and the number of edges. \end{proof}

-\begin{proposition} Every uniform UBBC instance $\langle N, k \rangle$ with $k < (n-1)/2$ has a socially efficient outcome with a diameter of $2$. \end{proposition}

-\begin{proof} From Lemma~\ref{lem:ubbc:sc:eff} we know that the social cost of an efficient outcome for a uniform UBBC instance $\langle N, k \rangle$ is given by Equation~\eqref{eq:ubbc:sc:eff}, and from Lemma~\ref{lem:ubbc:diam2:sc} we know that the social cost of any diameter-$2$ network with $m$ edges is given by Equation~\eqref{eq:ubbc:diam2:sc}.
+\begin{proof}[Proof of Proposition~\ref{prop:ubbc:diam2:eff}] From Lemma~\ref{lem:ubbc:sc:eff} we know that the social cost of an efficient outcome for a uniform UBBC instance is given by Equation~\eqref{eq:ubbc:sc:eff}, and from Lemma~\ref{lem:ubbc:diam2:sc} we know that the social cost of any diameter-$2$ network with $m$ edges is given by Equation~\eqref{eq:lem:diam2:sc}.
 A uniform UBBC instance with $k$ edges per agent induces a network with $m = nk$ edges.
-Substituting for $m$ and rearranging shows that both Equation~\eqref{eq:ubbc:diam2:sc} and Equation~\eqref{eq:ubbc:sc:eff} are equivalent.
-The requirement that $k < (n-1)/2$ is a consequence of the fact that when $k \geq (n-1)/2$ then the efficient outcome is the complete graph, which has a diameter of $1$. \end{proof}
+Substituting for $m$ and rearranging shows that both Equations \eqref{eq:ubbc:sc:eff} and \eqref{eq:lem:diam2:sc} are equivalent.
+The requirement that $k < (n-1)/2$ is a consequence of the fact that when $k \geq (n-1)/2$, the efficient outcome is the complete graph, which has a diameter of $1$. \end{proof}